Updated “mobile friendly” site due mid December

 The Problem (why RF modulated signals are useful, whatever Virgin et al may say.....)

 Basic system (e.g. Virgin cable or Freesat)

 Using RF loop through 1 (e.g. Virgin cable or Freesat)

 Using RF loop through 2 (e.g. BT Vision or PVRs)

 Using a modulator + combiner (e.g. Virgin cable, Sky, or Freesat)

 An RF modulator basically converts a video signal into an RF signal*.
-The video signal is often from a SCART socket but any compatible video signal (e.g. from a CCTV camera) can be modulated.
+The video signal is often from a SCART or phono socket but any compatible video signal (e.g. from a CCTV camera) can be modulated.
 If required the resultant RF signal can added to a distribution system.